 When the terms business critical and cloud computing are in the same sentence, it’s a good bet security will closely follow.
-The Cloud Security Alliance, a nonprofit organization that works to establish guidance for safe cloud use, strung them together in a new report on cloud ERP systems, "State of Enterprise Resource Planning Security in the Cloud."
+The Cloud Security Alliance, a nonprofit organization that works to establish guidance for safe cloud use, strung them together in a report on cloud ERP systems, "State of Enterprise Resource Security in the Cloud."
 The report outlines challenges organizations face when moving ERP -- which includes important business processes such as financials, customer service, human resources and supply chain management -- to off-site servers.

 The purpose was to issue guidance on a popular cloud service -- cloud ERP systems offer convenience, centralizing an assortment of business technologies, and their total cost of ownership is lower than for on-premises ERP, the CSA wrote in the report.
 ERP vendors, which peddle on-premises and cloud versions of the software, reported double-digit, year-on-year growth in cloud revenue in 2017.
 On-premises software revenue grew, too, but at a much slower rate.